Chenxi-Hu93/Coursework-Assignment-2022-23/README.md

 plt.ylabel("Loss")
 plt.show()
 ```
 This code provides an implementation of a linear-quadratic regulator (LQR) controller using neural networks.
-The LQR controller is designed to control a linear time-invariant system with state space representation, given by the matrices H, M, C, and D. The neural network is trained using a dataset of inputs and outputs generated by the LQR controller.
+The LQR controller is designed to control a linear time-invariant system with state space representation, given by the matrices `H`, `M`, `C`, and `D`.
+The neural network is trained using a dataset of inputs and outputs generated by the LQR controller.

 **Usage**

-1. Create an instance of the LQR controller by providing the matrices H, M, C, D, R, T, and sigma.
+1. Create an instance of the LQR controller by providing the matrices `H`, `M`, `C`, `D`, `R`, `T`, and `sigma`.
-2. Generate training data by randomly sampling N_data time and state pairs, and computing the LQR control action for each pair using the lqr.control function.
+2. Generate training data by randomly sampling `N_data` time and state pairs, and computing the LQR control action for each pair using the lqr.control function.
-3. Create a neural network using the FFN class, with the desired architecture and activation functions.
+3. Create a neural network using the `FFN` class, with the desired architecture and activation functions.
 4. Set up the optimizer and loss function.
 5. Train the neural network using the generated training data, optimizing for the MSE loss.
 6. Plot the training loss.